StuffAndyMakes/frame-inventory/README.md

 Copy the selected images to the destination directory you specify in <path>.
 Good for organization, you know.

+If the destination directory doesn't exist, it will be created.

 ### --move <path>

 Move the selected images to the destination directory you specify in <path>.
 Good for organization, you know.

+If the destination directory doesn't exist, it will be created.

 ### -v or --verbose